SupaeroDataScience/RLchallenge/Mayerowitz/README.md

 On average, the bird reaches more than a score of 110 on 100 games.

+Concerning the algorithm parameters themselves, we decided to use the ones recommended by DeepMind, meaning a discount factor of `0.99`, a learning rate for the Adam optimizer of `0.0001` and a linear decreasing for the epsilon policy, from 1.0 (every moves are random) to 0.1 (the wide majority of the moves are predicted by the DQN - exploitation strategy).

 # Installation

+First, you will need to clone this repository.

 You will need to install a few things to get started.
 First, you will need PyGame.